Ensuring the safety, quality and consistency of patient care in accredited private medical/surgical facilities in BC

 The committee may appoint advisors or groups to assist with responsibilities such as the revision of standards or guidelines.
 The committee also receives patient safety incident reports from accredited facilities.
 If necessary, the committee will make recommendations or give direction to those facilities to improve care.

 Getting accredited, credentialed and privileged

-Access standards, policies, guidelines and forms for accredited non-hospital facilities and physicians seeking to be credentialed and privileged in a non-hospital facility.
+Access standards, policies, guidelines and forms for accredited private medical/surgical facilities and physicians seeking to be credentialed and privileged in these facilities.